durrantlab/webina/README.md

 __Docking Box.__ The "Docking Box" subsection allows users to specify the region of the receptor where Webina should attempt to pose the ligand.
 This box-shaped volume is typically centered on a known protein pocket or cavity where a small-molecule ligand might reasonably bind.
+If the box is large enough to encompass the whole protein, Webina will attempt full-surface docking (though so broad a search is not recommended).

 To simplify the process of selecting a docking box, the Webina web app automatically displays 3D models of the user-specified receptor and ligand